 When you add in the fact that estheticians are often working with potentially dangerous products and tools, the risk of a client suffering some kind of harm seems to go up.
 For example, if a client has booked an appointment with you for a brow wax, but the heat on your wax somehow got turned up too high, you might end up burning that client during the session.
 Remember: Even the most careful and professional esthetician is not immune to accidents or equipment malfunctions now and again.

-With esthetician liability insurance, however, the high costs associated with liability claims does not come out of your own pocket.
-An esthetician liability insurance policy is designed specifically to provide the necessary financial support and coverage in incidents such as the one described above.
+With esthetician liability insurance, however, the high cost associated with claims does not come out of your own pocket.
+An esthetician policy is designed specifically to provide the necessary financial support and coverage in incidents such as the one described above.

 Many different services may fall within the skill set of a successful professional esthetician.
 These services might include everything from waxing and soothing facials to chemical peels and microdermabrasion.
 In this industry, where you work so closely and physically with each client, it is important to have solid esthetician liability insurance on your side.
 Securing insurance means you will have malpractice liability coverage, which is essential when involved with risk.